simon-ritchie/apysc/docs_src/source/timer_start_and_stop.md

 def on_timer(e: ap.TimerEvent, options: _RectOptions) -> None:
     """
-    The handler would be called from a timer.
+    The handler what a timer calls.

     Parameters
     ----------